 Welcome#

-This site is a collection of the recipes I’ve made and like.
-Some of these recipes are original creations, and some are handed-down family favorites.
-Others are modifications from other sources which are cited as applicable.
+This site collects recipes I’ve made and enjoyed.
+Some are original creations, some are family favorites passed down through generations, and others are modifications from sources I’ve cited where applicable.

 Measurements#

-I live in the US and cook with imperial measurement tools.
-However, I’ve found great success in utilizing metric grams in place of imperial cups, ounces, pounds, and so forth.
-A handy kitchen scale makes measuring ingredients fast, simple, accurate, and reproducible.
-Some imperial measurements remain in my recipes (ex: one 15 ounce can) mainly because it makes for easy shopping for and cooking with prepackaged goods sold in the US.
+I live in the United States and cook with imperial tools, but I’ve found metric grams far more effective than cups, ounces, and pounds.
+A kitchen scale makes measuring fast, accurate, and reproducible.
+Some imperial measurements remain (for example, “one 15-ounce can”) because they simplify shopping for prepackaged goods sold in the US.

 About Me#